 - Predict the main idea of this section based on the title/heading.

 - Predict what details could be included in this passage based on the title/heading.

-- What illustrations or photographs could be added to reinforce the main idea of this passage?
+- What illustrations, diagrams, or other text features could be added to reinforce the main idea of this passage?

 - What do you think the author wanted you to learn from this and how does it relate to the main idea?